How to Make Your Garden Pet-friendly

 Australia is a nation of animal-lovers, and our dogs, cats, rabbits and birds are often a big part of the family.
-With such beautiful weather throughout much of the year, there’s no doubt you and your pets will enjoy spending time in the garden, but not every yard is safe or interesting enough to keep our animals happy.
+With such beautiful weather throughout much of the year, there’s no doubt you and your pets will enjoy spending time in the garden, but not every yard is safe or interesting enough to keep animals happy.
 To help you create an outdoor haven they’ll love we’ve put together a simple guide to planning a pet-friendly space.

 Shade is going to be a basic and very important part of your pet-friendly garden.
-In hot weather or on sunny days your furry friends will need a cooling retreat to rest in when they've had enough of basking in the sun.
+In hot weather, or on sunny days, your furry friends will need a cooling retreat to rest in when they've had enough basking in the sun.
 An area of cold pebbles they can stretch out on will be much appreciated, whilst a large shady space with a couple of small trees or shrubs will provide much-needed refuge on a sweltering afternoon.
 If you don’t want pets such as rabbits or chooks to roam free in the garden, particularly if you have a veggie patch to protect, then providing a secure run for them to exercise in is important, though this also needs to be positioned with shade in mind.
 Alternatively, you can create cordoned off sections in the yard with some pretty low-level fencing or hedging to keep unwanted visitors out.

 Another essential part of keeping your pets cool and healthy in the garden is to supply a continuous source of fresh water.
 Hoselink’s Auto-fill Pet Water Bowl is the ideal solution for keeping your pets hydrated as it automatically fills with water when your pet takes a drink.
 Suitable for medium-sized dogs, cats, birds and other small animals, the bowl can be connected to your garden tap via a small hose for a constantly replenished water supply, or use a regular P.E.T. bottle if you want to move the bowl around the yard.
-Having more than one water bowl around the garden is a good idea if you have multiple animals to care for.
+Having more than one water bowl in the garden is a good idea if you have multiple animals to care for.

 If you use any fertilisers, pesticides or other chemicals in the garden it’s essential you check the labels to ensure they are safe for use around pets, as many are not and could cause serious harm if ingested.
 Often organic, homemade or natural solutions are best.

-When considering the type of housing it’s a good idea to turn your attention to a designated toilet area too, particularly for dogs.
-The nitrogen and salt content in a dog’s urine can unfortunately destroy the lawn, however a small paved area to train your dog in will be easy to clean and is sure to keep everyone happy.
+When considering the type of housing you'll need, it’s a good idea to turn your attention to a designated toilet area too, particularly for dogs.
+The nitrogen and salt content in a dog’s urine can destroy the lawn, however a small paved area to train your dog in will be easy to clean and is sure to keep everyone happy.